-9.1.4.
+10.1.4.
 Acknowledgements

-Every publication must be described as having been written on behalf of the proGIreg consortium.
-If possible, other proGIreg researcher and non-research partners, who have made non-authorial contributions to the publication, will be listed separately in the acknowledgements.
-Partners that contributed to the data collection, but are not authors, can be mentioned in the acknowledgements, depending on the format and policy of the target journal/ conference.
+Every publication must be described as having been written on behalf of the proGlreg consortium.
+If possible, other proGlreg researcher and non-research partners who have made non-authorial contributions to the publication will be listed separately in the acknowledgements.

+Individuals with a specific expertise who have contributed to a paper can be added to the paper following approval by the SC.
+Partners that contributed to the data collection, but are not authors, can be mentioned in the acknowledgements, depending on the format and policy of the target journal/conference.
 In the case of numerous names, they can be listed, e.g. in an annex.